4 Ways to Enrich Your Dog’s Life While Working From Home During COVID-19

 2. Don’t give too much of your attention and affection

 Now that you’re having to stay home all day everyday, it seems our beloved canine friends are getting more walks, kisses, cuddles, and tons of attention.
 If you’d ever watched the cartoon Tiny Toon Adventures and saw how Elmyra treated any of the animals, you’ll understand just how annoying it can be for your dog to constantly be hugged, squeezed, kissed, and loved on, all day everyday.

 While it may sound harsh, the truth is that some pets, while they love your affection and attention, need their own space from time to time.
 This is especially true if children live in the home.
-According to Dr. Howe, “Even the nicest dog in the world can bite.
+According to Dr. Howe, a pet expert, “Even the nicest dog in the world can bite.
 Over half the bites are to children… Dogs and cats really need a safe place where they feel comfortable, where they can go and not be bothered, especially if there are children in the house.”
 That’s not to say love and affection are detrimental.
 It’s just that some dogs need their distance.

 3. Playing and exercising

 Our dogs are filled with energy, and like us, they need an outlet to release it.
 During these hard times, it’s important not to get caught up in our own struggles and overlook the needs of our canine friends.
 Unfortunately, because dog parks are closed and social distancing orders have prohibited playdates, exercise and play times are needed now more than ever.